jetpax/webrepl/webrepl_cb_rfc.md

 ### 3.1 Transport

 All communication uses **WebSocket Binary Frames** (RFC 6455 opcode 0x2).
-Text frames are never used.
 By definition, this means frames are delivered reliably, in-order, and without duplicates.
+Text frames are never used, which allows the protocol to coexist with text based websocket protocols (such as DAP) on the same port

 ### 3.2 Encoding